Hkataya/JBPM-Task-Workflow/first-task/README.md

 ```
 The service uses REST API calls to interact with the integrated kie server.

-The developer can assign a reviewer an application to review
+The developer can assign a reviewer a task to review
-The reviewer can either accept or reject the application
+The reviewer can either accept or reject the task
-The developer can check the status of the assigned application
+The developer can check the status of the assigned task